sorbet/sorbet/website/blog/2021-07-30-open-sourcing-sorbet-compiler.md

 are sufficient to call back into the Ruby VM when a faster compilation strategy doesn't exist for a particular language feature.
-We might write more in the future about how specifically we go from Sorbet's typed IR to Ruby native extensions, but there this means that there is very little the Sorbet Compiler _can't_ handle.
+We might write more in the future about how specifically we go from Sorbet's typed IR to Ruby native extensions, but this means that there is very little the Sorbet Compiler _can't_ handle.

 The decision to compile or not compile a file is made by adding a `# compiled: true` or `# compiled: false` comment to the top of a Ruby source